Self-Consistent Modelling of Neutrino Production in Turbulent Black Hole Coronae: Multi-messenger emission from NGC1068

-Finally, let us briefly address the influence of the microphysical transport model on the neutrino spectral shape.
+Finally, we briefly address the influence of the microphysical transport model on the neutrino spectral shape.
 Our parameter study has thus far relied on the standard diffusive Fokker-Planck framework, with parameters derived from numerical kinetic simulations.
-However, exploring the alternative models outlined in Sec.~\ref{sec:acc} reveals that the neutrino spectral shape remains relatively unaffected by this choice in the self-regulated regime.
-This insensitivity arises because the proton spectrum adopts a nearly universal, flat shape under these conditions.
-This is demonstrated in Appendix~\ref{sec:app}, Fig.~\ref{fig:acc_schemes}.
+However, exploring the alternative models outlined in Sect.~\ref{sec:acc} revealed that the neutrino spectral shape remains relatively unaffected by this choice in the self-regulated regime.
+This insensitivity arises because the proton spectrum adopts a nearly universal flat shape under these conditions.
+This is demonstrated in Fig.~\ref{fig:acc_schemes}.